Philippines–Sweden relations

-Representation
+Diplomatic missions

 Diplomatic relations between Sweden and the Philippines were established in 1947.
 Sweden and the Philippines are both represented by a resident embassy.

-However both embassies were closed for a certain period.
-Sweden closed its embassy Manila in 2008, but it was re-opened in 2016.
-The Philippines on their part closed its embassy in Stockholm in 2012 due to economic restraints but reopened it in 2020.
-During this period the Philippines has represented by a non resident ambassador in Oslo, Norway.
+However, both embassies were closed for a certain period.
+Sweden closed its embassy in Manila in 2008, but it was reopened in 2016.
+The Philippines, on its part, closed its embassy in Stockholm in 2012 due to economic restraints, but reopened it in 2020.
+During this period, the Philippines was represented by a non-resident ambassador in Oslo, Norway.

-Filipino interests in Finland is also dealt by the Philippine embassy in Sweden.
+The Philippines has a non-resident ambassador in Stockholm.

 Economic relations

 In 2016, 70 delegates from 28 Swedish firms arrived in Manila to look for investments in the country.
-Among them were home appliance manufacturer Electrolux, Volvo, H&M and Swedish Match, which develops tobacco and light products.
-Sweden ranked as the Philippines' 43rd largest trading partner, with the total amount of bilateral trade reaching out more than US$143.40 million.
-In 2021, the Swedish multinational conglomerate, IKEA opened its largest store in Manila.
+Among them were home appliance manufacturer Electrolux, Volvo, H&M and tobacco manufacturer Swedish Match.
+Sweden was ranked as the Philippines' 43rd largest trading partner, with the total amount of bilateral trade reaching more than US$143.40 million.
+In 2021, the Swedish multinational conglomerate IKEA opened its largest store in Manila.